Tropical Storm Helene is expected to become a hurricane. Florida residents begin evacuating - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “That was such a traumatic experience that that is not the place I needed to be for myself,” he said Tuesday as he evacuated with a friend to Marianna, a town farther inland.

-Helene is expected to move over deep, warm waters, fueling its intensification.
-People in regions under watches and warnings should be prepared to lose power and should have enough food and water for at least three days, Bucci said.
+If Tropical Storm Helene follows the same path as two recent hurricanes, Florida will have a quicker recovery, Jimmy Patronis, the state’s chief financial officer, said Tuesday.
+Hurricane Idalia, which hit Florida in August 2023, and Hurricane Debby, which came ashore last August, took down vulnerable structures and trees that would have caused debris, he said.

-Helene, the eighth named storm of the Atlantic hurricane season, could strengthen into a major Category 3 hurricane — with winds of at least 111 mph (178 kph) — before approaching the northeastern Gulf Coast.
+Helene, the eighth named storm of the Atlantic hurricane season that began June 1, could strengthen into a major Category 3 hurricane — with winds of at least 111 mph (178 kph) — before approaching the northeastern Gulf Coast.
 Since 2000, eight major hurricanes have made landfall in Florida, according to Philip Klotzbach, a Colorado State University hurricane researcher.

-Given the anticipated large size, storm surge, wind and rain will extend far from the center of the expected storm, especially on the eastern side.
-States as far inland as Tennessee, Kentucky and Indiana could see rainfall associated with the storm, Bucci said.

-A tropical storm warning was in effect for Florida’s Dry Tortugas; the lower Florida Keys west of the Seven Mile Bridge; Rio Lagartos to Tulum, Mexico; and the Cuban provinces of Artemisa, Pinar del Rio, and the Isle of Youth.
-A tropical storm warning for Grand Cayman was dropped.

 The sun shone Tuesday in Tarpon Springs, Florida, but residents already filled sandbags as they braced for potential flooding.

-Many in Cuba worried about the storm, whose tentacles are expected to reach the capital of Havana, which is struggling with a severe shortage of water, piles of uncollected garbage and chronic power outages.
+Many in Cuba worried about the storm, whose tentacles are expected to reach the capital of Havana, which is struggling with a severe water shortage, piles of uncollected garbage and chronic power outages.

-Heavy rainfall also was forecast for the southeastern U.S. starting Wednesday, threatening flash and river flooding, according to the National Hurricane Center.
-Up to 8 inches (20 centimeters) of rain was forecast for the region, with isolated totals of 12 inches (30 centimeters).

-A storm surge of up to 15 feet (5 meters) was forecast from Ochlockonee River, Florida, to Chassahowitzka, and up to 10 feet (3 meters) from Chassahowitzka to Anclote River and from Indian Pass to Ochlockonee River.
+Large storm surges of up to 15 feet (5 meters) were expected for a wide swath of the northwestern Florida coastline.

-The Atlantic hurricane season runs from June 1 to Nov.
-30. The National Oceanic and Atmospheric Administration has predicted an above-average Atlantic hurricane season this year because of record-warm ocean temperatures.
-It forecast 17 to 25 named storms, with four to seven major hurricanes of Category 3 or higher.
+The National Oceanic and Atmospheric Administration has predicted an above-average Atlantic hurricane season this year because of record-warm ocean temperatures.
+It forecast 17 to 25 named storms before the season ends Nov.
+30, with four to seven major hurricanes of Category 3 or higher.

 In the Pacific, former Hurricane John killed two people after it barreled into Mexico’s southern Pacific coast, blowing tin roofs off houses, triggering mudslides and toppling scores of trees, officials said Tuesday.